kman4/AirbnbPredictions/README.md

 * Upper/lower limits increase overtime as there is more uncertainty in the future.
 * With the upward price trend, you can see that Airbnb popularity is on the rise.
 * Then in 2020, prices starts decreasing possibly because people travel less during Covid-19.
-* From 2022, it shows a slight upward trend as things may improve after the pandemic and people feel safe to travel again.
+* From 2022, it shows a slight upward trend as things may improve after the pandemic and people feel safe to travel again.<br>

 **Time Components**
 ![Image](https://github.com/kman4/AirbnbPredictions/blob/main/Images/FB%20Prophet/Price_Predict_Components.png)